dwmkerr/lex-starter-kit/README.md

 - [ ] We should have a sample python lambda
 - [ ] Pass all lamba output to a log stream, so that the chat interface can also show logs consistently
 - [ ] docs: architecture diagram
+- [ ] clean out the old intents/slots/code
+- [ ] move the generic lex javascript code into its own module

 ## Nice To Have